 As in Study 1 and 2, for each behavior, scores for the "ideal woman" as a target were subtracted from scores for "the ideal man" as a target.
-For three of the 11 selected behaviors, participants' average evaluations were in line with traditional gender roles (see Table 4):
+For three of the 11 selected behaviors, participants' average evaluations were in line with traditional gender roles (item pairs 3, 6, and 8; see Table 4).

-Specifically, participants preferred men over women to pay the bill on a date (item pair 3) and to provide for the family while the partner cares for the household (6).
-Women were preferred over men to cry when something has hurt her feelings very much (8).
 As in Study 1, for item pair 5, participants' average evaluations were in line with antitraditional gender roles because they preferred men to women to clean the apartment.
 For the remaining six behaviors, participants in Study 3 had egalitarian attitudes on average because the evaluations did not significantly differ between men and women as target persons.